docutils/docutils/docutils/docs/ref/doctree.rst

 :Children:   one or more `body elements`_
 :Attributes: backrefs_, level_, line_, type_, and the `common attributes`_.

-In Docutils, the generation of system messages can be configured with the `"report_level"`_ setting.
+In Docutils, system messages with a level lower than the `"report_level"`_ setting are removed by the `universal.FilterMessages` transform_.

 Examples
 --------